gregp1985/rock-paper-scissors-lizard-spock/TESTING.md

 # Rock, Paper, Scissors, Lizard, Spock ...
 Further Testing

-Below is dosumentation on further testing carried out on the Rock, Paper, Scissors, Lizard, Spock Game Website
+Below is documentation on further testing carried out on the Rock, Paper, Scissors, Lizard, Spock game website.

 ## Screens

-I used my iPhone 15 to carry out tests on all pages as well as Google Inspect.
+I used my iPhone 15, 13" MacBook and 1400px large screen to carry out tests on all pages.
+I also used Google Inspect for other screen sizes.
 Everything resized appropriately and looked good on all screen sizes.
 See below.

 ### iPhone 15